deoplete-plugins/deoplete-jedi/README.md

   in `$PATH`.
 Use this only if you want use a specific Python interpreter.
   This has no effect if `$VIRTUAL_ENV` is present in the environment.
   **Note**: This is completely unrelated to configuring Neovim.
+- `g:deoplete#sources#jedi#debug_server`: Enable logging from the server.
+If set to `1`, server messages are emitted to Deoplete's log file.
+This can optionally be a string that points to a file for separate logging.
+The log level will be inherited from `deoplete#enable_logging()`.

 ## Virtual Environments